ionic-team/capacitor/site/docs-md/apis/splash-screen/index.md

 // Hide the splash (you should do this on app launch) SplashScreen.hide();

-// Show the splash for an indefinate amount of time:
+// Show the splash for an indefinite amount of time:
 SplashScreen.show({
   autoHide: false
 });